Injustice: Gods Among Us (comics): Year Five

 After being humiliated by Alfred, Superman sends Victor Zsasz to interrogate him.
 Alfred refuses to give up Batman's location, and he is murdered by Zsasz.
 Batman comes out of hiding to find Zsasz, though he chooses not to kill him.
-Nightwing II, Superman, Yellow Lantern, and Wonder Woman battle Batman, but Flash saves him and gets him to safety.
-Later, Superman attacks Flash for his betrayal of the Regime.
-Superman sends Girder and King Shark to arrest insurgents led by Iris West, prompting Flash to save her.
-Flash accidentally kills King Shark, and after Iris condemns him, Flash rejoins the Regime.
+Nightwing II, Superman, Yellow Lantern, and Wonder Woman battle Batman, but the Flash saves him and gets him to safety.
+Later, Superman attacks the Flash for his betrayal of the Regime.
+Superman sends Girder and King Shark to arrest insurgents led by Iris West, prompting the Flash to save her.
+The Flash accidentally kills King Shark, and after Iris condemns him, the Flash rejoins the Regime.

 Batman, Batgirl, and Batwoman attack the Hall of Justice, defeating Hawkgirl and kidnapping Cyborg.
 Superman arrives to stop them, but he is confronted by Hawkman with a kryptonite mace.
 A weakened Superman manages to kill Hawkman before passing out from kryptonite poisoning.
 Hacking into Cyborg's database, Batman's team finds evidence of Superman murdering Bard and his underground movement.
 They attempt to broadcast it to the world, but Raven causes a massive blackout and the video is lost.
 Batman meets with Lex Luthor and tells him about a Kryptonite weapon that can only be unlocked with the DNA of the Justice League members.
 Luthor reveals his plan to get parallel versions of the Justice League from alternate Earths using Speed Force energy and a Mother Box.

 Deathstroke breaks into a Regime armory to steal the Mother Box, but after killing Metamorpho, he is captured by Raven and Cyborg.
 It is revealed that Deathstroke uploaded the schematics of the Mother Box to Luthor, allowing him and Batman to complete their device.

 In the Prime DC Universe, none of the events of Year One have occurred.
 Lex Luthor, Doomsday, Sinestro, Catwoman, Deathstroke, Black Adam, Bane, and Ares attack the Justice League while the Joker and Harley Quinn arm a nuclear weapon in Metropolis.
 As the Justice League tries to stop the Joker, they all suddenly disappear.

 In the Injustice universe, Catwoman reveals Batman's location to Superman in an attempt to stop the war.
 Batman and Batgirl watch the Prime Universe, Superman, Wonder Woman, and Yellow Lantern strike.
 Batwoman sacrifices herself and activates the device, scattering the Regime and the Insurgency across the globe.
-As the series ends, Batman and Joker from the Prime Universe find themselves in the new world's Metropolis.
+As the series ends, Batman and the Joker from the Prime Universe find themselves in the new world's Metropolis.